MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-02-05-jeff-berlin-part-2.markdown

 Anthony: I remember I used to follow you on Facebook and then I stopped and then a friend of mine (Andy Kub) a couple years later said, "You should follow Jeff Berlin."
 I said, "Okay, I'll do that."
 And then I remembered the reason I stopped following you was because it was almost like you were inviting controversy at the time.
 {: .interviewer }

-Now, just recently, you do a public apology to [Victor Wooten&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Victor_Wooten) and [Steve Bailey&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Steve_Bailey), you're talking about huge personal transformation and growth.
+Now, just recently, you do a public apology to [Victor Wooten&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Victor_Wooten) and [Steve Bailey&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Steve_Bailey), you're talking about huge personal transformation and growth.
 Was it primarily your ego getting out of control and then you had a self-realization event?
 What led to what you've been going through and how were you operating at the time before that and how are you operating now?
 {: .interviewer }

 Jeff: Thanks for asking that because for me, <span class="important">this is more important than maybe music is right now.</span> I grew up in a dysfunctional family.
 I know a lot of us have.
 The way that I ended up was hurt, ungrounded, out of balance, and the ego compensated.
 I'm doing this in a nutshell.
 All my life, since I was 18 years old, I felt something was wrong with me.
 I started, actually earlier than that, it was 18 that I went to therapy.
 Things were not right.